 - Appears to have trouble with memory (forgetful)

-- Seems to not listen when spoken to
+- Seems not to listen when spoken to

 - Makes careless mistakes

-- Interrupting others, talking too much
+- Interrupting others, having trouble with social skills, and talking too much

 - Can’t wait in line or their turn when playing